jamescherti/minimal-emacs.d/README.md

 (use-package evil-collection
   :after evil
   :init
-  ;; It has to be defined before evil-colllection (setq evil-collection-setup-minibuffer t)
+  ;; It has to be defined before evil-collection
+  (setq evil-collection-setup-minibuffer t)
   :config
   (evil-collection-init))